obada-foundation/obadafoundation.github.io/dao/dao-membership-application.md

 ---

-# Instructions for Companies on the Waitlist
+# Instructions for Companies Who Wish to Join the DAO
-_Jan 13, 2022_
+_May 17, 2022_

 Thank you for your interest in being an OBADA DAO member.
 We have finalized the agreements to join and have outlined the joining process for you below.